 Download the basemap zip archive using the link shown in the Elastic Maps Server UI or extracted from the

-Create a PersistentVolumeClaim of sufficient size (> 90G) and a temporary Pod to mount the corresponding volume.
+Create a PersistentVolumeClaim of sufficient size (> 90G for the maximal resolution) and a temporary Pod to mount the corresponding volume.

 --- apiVersion: v1 kind: PersistentVolumeClaim metadata: name: ems-basemap spec: storageClassName: "standard" accessModes: - ReadWriteOnce resources: requests: storage: 250G --- kind: Pod apiVersion: v1 metadata: name: ems-data-setup spec: terminationGracePeriodSeconds: 0 volumes: - name: ems-storage persistentVolumeClaim: claimName: ems-basemap containers: - name: ems-setup image: ubuntu command: [bash, -c, "apt-get update && apt-get install unzip && while true; do sleep 10; done"] volumeMounts: - mountPath: "/usr/share/planet" name: ems-storage